Latest on the spread of the coronavirus around the world

 * Switzerland’s government said it was still far too early to relax measures.

-* Spain’s death toll exceeded 10,000 on Thursday after a record 950 people died overnight, but health officials noted a slowdown in proportional daily increases in infections and deaths.
+* Spain’s death toll exceeded 10,000 after a record 950 people died overnight, but health officials noted a slowdown in proportional daily increases in infections and deaths.

 * The separatist government of Spain’s Catalonia region asked the national military for assistance.